 Academic Vice President and Dean of the College

-The dean is the senior academic official at Houghton.
+The dean is the chief academic officer at Houghton.
 Questions concerning academic policy and programs should be directed to the dean.
 The office is on the first floor of Luckey Building.

-Associate Academic Dean
+Dean of Academic Administration/Associate Academic Dean